leirubinstein/snow-cover-data-cleaning/README.md

 ### Number of variables

-There are 11 variable in the processed snow cover data.
+There are 11 variables in the processed snow cover data.

 ### Number of cases/rows